oumi-ai/halloumi-demo/README.md

 HallOumi, the hallucination detection model built with [Oumi](https://github.com/oumi-ai/oumi), is a system built specifically to enable per-sentence verification of any content (either AI or human-generated) with sentence-level citations and human-readable explanations.

-Try a hosted version of this demo [on our website](https://oumi.ai/halloumi-demo)!

 Read more in our blog post [here](https://oumi.ai/blog/posts/introducing-halloumi)!

 # ⚡ Quickstart